Reasons to Move Revenues or Expenses

 Most of the money received for the Federal Government grants and contracts is by letter of credit.
 Other methods of receiving money for Federal Government grants and contracts are by request for an advance and cost reimbursement.

-- Letter of credit is a process used to request money for a group of accounts.
+- A letter of credit is a process used to request money for a group of accounts.
 At least once a week, there is a comparison of the cash on hand and the estimated expenses.
 Based on the result, a request is made to cover the difference.

 - Request for an advance is a process used to get money for a particular account.
 At least once a month Form SF 270 is submitted requesting the difference between the cash on hand and expenses for the month.